Woman chronicles history of Redbank area farms

 The book also features many photos submitted by the more than 100 farms that took part in the effort.

 The interest in farming in the area goes way back for Procious, who grew up in the Rockville area where her father was a farmer.
 She then married a farmer, and has seen the seventh generation of her husband’s family come to live on their farm in the Beautiful Lookout area.
-The Procious family has been on the land since 1848, she said.
+The Procious family has been on the land since 1848.

 Procious said that her years of living in the area, as well as her 20 years as a mail carrier, helped her to track down all the families featured in the book.
 While many of the submissions tell a fairly straightforward history of the farm, some families included memorable stories or legends about their properties.